 Above you are two yellow flowers of KO_ebay 77 with bright color and KO_ebay 107 with round petals.

-When we use KO_ebay 77 as the father (bright color) and KO_ebay 107 as the mother (round petal), we would like the offspring to have a bright yellow color like the father and also the round petals like the mother.
+When we use KO_ebay 77 as the father (bright color) and KO_ebay 107 as the mother (round petal), what we would like is the offspring to have a bright yellow color like the father and also the round petals like the mother.

 In other cases, breeders also use red flowers for pollinating:

 The pure red adenium variety has very good stability.
 Which means it can retain its characteristics well when crossing with other varieties of different colors/styles.

 So if you would like to breed round, bigger flowers from a pink-star variety, you could use the round big red as the father pollen.
 The offspring could have big round flowers and could still inherit some characteristics from the mother pink-star.

 It's a great adventure to set foot on.
 Hopefully this has been helpful.
 Have fun with your creations & enjoy.

 Touring Some Adenium Hybrids